protocol/research-website/content/posts/202303-lurk/index.md

 This post is several things:
 - <font color=teal>A retrospective tour of some things I worked on while at PL, providing some insight into how the sausage is made.</font>
-- <font color=orange>A summary of the latest state of the VDF project and a first look at some related research outputs.</font>
+- <font color=#E69500>A summary of the latest state of the VDF project and a first look at some related research outputs.</font>
 - <font color=purple>The (eponymous) road to Lurk.</font>

 <font color=teal>